 (also available at: Oregon Department of Geology and Mineral Industries: Open-File Report 13-22 and Washington Division of Geology and Earth Resources: Information Circular 116)

 - California Geological Survey Special Report 115: Planning Scenario in Humboldt and Del Norte Counties, California for a Great Earthquake on the Cascadia Subduction Zone

-- Search the Critical Issues Research Database for reports and factsheets about earthquakes in the Cascadia region.
+Search the Geological Surveys Database for reports and factsheets about earthquakes in the Cascadia region.